Skip to main content

 code := `map(posts, Format(.Date) + ": " + .Body)`

-program, err := expr.Compile(code, expr.Env(Env{}))
+program, err := expr.Compile(code, expr.Env(Env{})) // Pass the struct as an environment.

 if err != nil {